earthlab/earthpy/docs/index.rst

 Welcome to Earthpy's documentation!
 ===================================
 Earthpy's documentation contains one Element and two Options.
-  - Element: `toctree`
+  - Element: toctree
-  - Options: `maxdepth`, `caption`
+  - Options: maxdepth, caption
-Tables of Contents are inserted with a maximum depth of two, and a caption called "Contents".
+Tables of Contents are inserted with a maximum depth of two, and a caption called *Contents*.
 The element and options are applied to the following documents:
   1. get-started
   2. spatial-raster
   3. spatial-vector

 .. toctree::
    :maxdepth: 2